mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 comparison over time an empty template has not changed - if it has, it should be renamed to a different template.

+TODO: stupid bug? in odML include: one cannot specify a local absolute or relative path to specify a section to be included - it always has to be a terminology! discuss with Jan whether we want a function that actually builds a tree out of many local odML files.

 in general: do a PhD when your'e 60!